 There may also be notice requirements, particularly against local municipalities, the state of Maryland, the federal government, or any related governmental entity, that require specific notification of particulars of the accident and your claim.
 Medical malpractice claims are a different animal, as well.
 [Learn more here.]

-There is also a different statute of limitations to file claims for personal injury protection (PIP) benefits in Maryland.
+There is also a different deadline to file claims for personal injury protection (PIP) benefits in Maryland.
 (Conversely, wrongful death lawsuits are often more than three years after the date of the negligence because the relevant date - subject to exceptions - is when the victim died as opposed to when the negligent act occurred.)
-But the moral of the story is clear: the statute of limitations can be extremely harsh and you should contact a malpractice or injury lawyer immediately for professional legal advice applicable to your situation.
+But the moral of the story is clear: these deadlines to file suit can be extremely harsh and you should contact a malpractice or injury lawyer immediately for professional legal advice applicable to your situation.

 Looking Past Three Years: Extending the Statute of Limitations in Maryland

-That said, under Maryland law, there are four exceptions that may extend the statute of limitations if you find yourself with a personal injury claims for which the statute of limitations has passed.
+That said, there are four exceptions that may extend the time period to file suit if you find yourself with a personal injury claims for which the statute of limitations has passed.
 The first and most frequently discussed is the discovery rule.
 Under the discovery rule, an action accrues on the date when the plaintiff knew or reasonably should have known of the negligence and the harm that ensued.
+The time to file is suspended or tolled if this rule is applied.
 This exception also has exceptions, most notably in medical malpractice case where the outer limit from the date injury is five years, regardless of when the injury was discovery (an awful, draconian rule the medical malpractice insurance lobby was able to push through the Maryland General Assembly).

-The second “backdoor” to the statute of limitation in Maryland is the continuation of events theory.
+The second “back door” to the harsh deadline to file suit in Maryland is the continuation of events theory.
 This may apply in cases where there is a continuation of services, or the party's right depends upon the happening of an event in the future.
 In these cases, the statute of limitations in Maryland may begin to run from the time the services can be completed or from the time the event happens.

 The third exception is fraud.
 If the negligent party fraudulently conceals knowledge of a cause of action, Maryland law provides that the cause of action accrues at the time when the injured part discovered, or should have discovered, the fraud.